Murders of Annette Cooper and Todd Schultz

-On October 4, 1982, Annette Cooper, 18, and Todd Schultz, 19, both of Logan, Ohio, who were engaged, went missing.
+On October 4, 1982, Annette Cooper, 18, and Todd Schultz, 19, both of Logan, Ohio, and who were engaged to one another, went missing.
 Their dismembered bodies were recovered two weeks later in the Hocking River and a cornfield in West Logan.
 Both had been shot before being dismembered.

 Cooper's stepfather, Dale Johnston, was arrested in 1983, convicted, and sentenced to death by a three-judge panel in 1984.
-Johnston was later retried and found not guilty, and in 2008 two other men, including Chester McKnight, confessed to the killings and dismemberments.
-In 2012 Johnston was declared innocent.
-In 2020 Johnston received a settlement of $775,000 from the state of Ohio.
+Johnston was later retried, found not guilty, and released from prison in 1990.
+In 2008, two other men, including Chester McKnight, confessed to the killings and dismemberments.
+In 2012, Johnston was declared innocent.
+In 2020, Johnston received a settlement of $775,000 from the state of Ohio.

-Background

-Annette Cooper, her mother Sarah, sister Michelle, and stepfather Dale Johnston moved from Xenia, Ohio, to a farm outside Logan, Ohio, in the 1970s.